 04. Code is more consistent

-As the creation of a site atomically involves the use of predefined atoms, it is easy to see which components are being used for different parts of the site.
-This reduces the chance of duplicating components.
+With Atomic Design, you use predefined atoms to create the site layout, it is easy to see which components are being used for different parts of the site.
+This reduces the likelihood of writing duplicate code.

-For example, if someone creates a site without using Atomic Design and require, say, a red button.
-They would have to look through the whole site to see where it's been used before then copy and paste that code if it has or create one if it hasn't.
+For example, if someone creates a site without using Atomic Design and they require, say, a red button, they would have to look through the whole site to try and find an existing one.
+If this did exist, they would need to copy and paste that code to the new instance.
+If there were no red buttons, they'd need to create a new one.
 With Atomic Design however, it is easy to go back through the list of atoms and find that exact red button.

 This becomes a much easier process when the Pattern Lab library is involved.
 Pattern Lab is a collection of tools that make Atomic Design easier.
-In this case it would provide a search bar for atoms making it easy to search for and find that exact red button.
+In our example, it would provide a search bar for atoms, making it easy to search for and find that exact red button.

-As the emphasis of Atomic Design is to use atoms as the building blocks for site creation, it is less likely that a web developer will create many atoms for a similar thing when they always have a list of atoms to go though and see how they're updated.
+As the idea behind Atomic Design is to use atoms as the building blocks for site creation, it is less likely that a web developer will create many atoms for a similar thing.
+Instead, they can simply look through the list of existing atoms, and tweak them to create new atoms if required.

 A great example of this would be for titles on a site.
-If a creator has a list of titles used for the site all in black; a main header, sub header and paragraph title.
-In a scenario where they haven't worked in the site in a while and need to come back to the site to add a new blue title, they could take a look at the ones that already exist and customise it to get the result they desire.
+Let's say a creator has a list of titles used for the site, all in black: a main header, sub-header and paragraph title.
+They haven't worked in the site in a while and need to come back to the site to add a new blue title.
+They could take a look at the titles that already exist and customise one of them to get the result they desire.

-Having a list of atoms to start with before site creation begins greatly helps with mocking up pages quickly as all that is required is to pick and combine the required elements for the page.
-This can of course be customised and refined for the final site.
+Having a list of atoms before site creation begins means you can mock up pages quickly and easily – all that is required is to pick and combine the required elements for the page.
+The mockup can then be customised and refined for the final site.